DrMikepcm/stellar-mass-vs-cdm/README.md

 ## Acknowledgements
 Thanks to the teams behind [Astroquery](https://astroquery.readthedocs.io/), [Lenscat](https://github.com/username/lenscat), [SIMBAD](http://simbad.u-strasbg.fr/simbad/), and the Sloan Digital Sky Survey (SDSS).

-The code and manuscript within this repositiory were prepared with the assistance of a large language model.
+The code and manuscript within this repository were prepared with the assistance of a large language model.

 ---